yliess86/PhDThesis/thesis.md

 Lineart colorization is an essential aspect of the work of artists, illustrators, and animators.
 The task of manually coloring lineart can be time-consuming, repetitive, and exhausting, particularly in the animation industry, where every frame of an animated product must be colored and shaded.
 This process is typically done using image editing softwares such as Photoshop [@photoshop], Clip Studio PAINT [@clipstudiopaint], and PaintMan [@paintman].
 Automating the colorization process can greatly improve the workflow of these creative professionals and has the potential to lower the barrier for newcomers and amateurs.
 Such a system was previously integrated into Clip Studio PAINT [@clipstudiopaint] and then removed for ethical and right ownership concerns, demonstrating the growing significance of automatic colorization in the field.

 The most common digital illustration process can be broken down into four distinct stages: sketching, inking, coloring, and post-processing (see @fig:steps).
 As demonstrated by the work of Kandinsky [@kandinsky_1977], the colorization process can greatly impact the overall meaning of a piece of art through the introduction of various color schemes, shading, and textures.
 These elements of the coloring process present significant challenges for the +cv task of automatic lineart colorization, particularly in comparison to its grayscale counterpart [@furusawa_2O17; @hensman_2017; @zhang_richard_2017].
-Without the added semantic information provided by textures and shadows, inferring materials and 3D shapes trhough lighting from black and white linearts only is difficult.
+Without the added semantic information provided by textures and shadows, inferring materials and 3D shapes through lighting from black and white linearts only is difficult.

 ## Problem Statement {#sec:I.2}